Prospective Applicants

 • Acceptable courses may include: general microbiology, medical microbiology, clinical microbiology; others may be acceptable.

-• Not meeting requirement: Stand-alone courses in parasitology, virology, bacteriology
+• Not meeting requirement: Stand-alone courses in parasitology, virology, bacteriology.
+Inquire with the PA program if unsure.

 General Chemistry